maldoinc/wireup/docs/pages/integrations/fastapi.md

 ```

+### Get dependencies in `Depends`.

-In the same way, you can get a reference to it in a fastapi dependency.
+In the same way as above, you can get a reference to it in a fastapi dependency.

 ```python
 from wireup.integration.fastapi import get_container